 Ensemble-wise, we have two vocal (University Singers and Repertory Choir), and four instrumental (Jazz Ensemble, Jazz Combo, Chamber Ensemble, and Steel Pan ensemble).
 The vocal, chamber, and jazz ensembles are auditioned; no previous experience is necessary to play in Steel Pan.
 You can get more information on the ensembles by following the ensembles links in the drop-down Music menu, or contact the following directors for ensemble details:

 Ensembles can be taken for academic credit!
 One semester of an ensemble is 1.5 credits.
 Two semesters of an ensemble count as a 3-credit general elective for your course of study.

-Private applied lessons are available in voice and most string, wind, and percussion instruments.
-(You will need to have access to an instrument to take lessons.
+Whether you’ve never played an instrument, and always wanted to learn, or have been studying privately for years, private applied lessons are available in voice and most string, wind, and percussion instruments.
+(Note: You will need to have access to an instrument to take lessons.
 If you don’t yet have one, our instructors can assist you in determining the best instrument for you.)
 All our applied faculty are professional performers on their respective instrument, and excellent teachers.
 There is an additional fee for taking one-on-one lessons: a 30-minute lesson is $300/semester; a 60-minute lesson is $600.